Threetangle in the XY-model class with a non-integrable field background: Brachiating states

-It is seen that the minimum of these three curves is not convex.
-Result are single pure states, $\ket{N_\pm}$ in a $(3,1)$-decomposition.
-This is demonstrated by the coinciding $p$-values of either state.
-In principle, it could be that different pure states were responsible for both convexification points.
+In Fig.~\ref{fig:(3,1)-decomposition3+} it is seen that the minimum of these three curves is not convex.
+The single pure states $\ket{N_\pm}$ in a $(3,1)$-decomposition are product of the convexification procedure.
+This is demonstrated by the coinciding $p$-values of either state\footnote{In principle, it could be that different pure states were responsible for both convexification points.
 This would correspond to $5$ pure states in an optimal decomposition and their convex set forms the polytope.
 Though, always four out of the five states can be chosen as optimal decomposition.
-Included is a search for optimality of $2$ entangled states in the decomposition.
-The values of the tangle are shown exemplarily for the green curve.
+However, if the smallest curves of $(1,1)$ and $(2,1)$ decompositions are strictly convex in the range, this could never happen.
+This was always the case here.} in the right panel of Fig.~\ref{fig:(3,1)-decomposition3+}.
+Included is a search for optimality of $2$ entangled states in the decomposition (see Fig.~\ref{fig:intersectinglines} in appendix).
+The values of the tangle are shown exemplarily (green curve in Fig.~\ref{fig:(3,1)-decomposition3+}).
 A more detailed analysis of these deviations into both two dimensional $(2;2)$- or $(1;2)$-decompositions was never optimal for this Hamiltonian.
-However, it must be stated, that this is done by inspection and a strict proof of this statement is missing.
-In general, we cannot exclude that these 2-dimensional decompositions are optimal nowhere in the Bloch sphere.
+However, it must be stated, that this is done by inspection, and a strict proof of this statement is missing.
+From first principles, we cannot say that these 2-dimensional decompositions are never optimal somewhere in the Bloch sphere.
+But they are penalized by the increase in weight of the entangled side.

 Summarizing, a single pure state on the Bloch sphere is added to the zero polytope (blue) corresponding to each of its zero-facets.
-Together with the three pure states of the zero-polytope lying on top of the corresponding 2-dimensional simplices of the zero-polytope, they form polytopes outside of the zero polytope, like the two polytopes highlighted in grey - Fig.~\ref{fig:zero-polytope-sols}.
-We want to stress that this is a more general feature for every simplex on the surface of zero-polytopes.
+Together with the three pure states of the zero-polytope lying on top of the corresponding 2-dimensional simplices of the zero-polytope, they form three-dimensional polytopes outside of the zero polytope, highlighted in grey in Fig.~\ref{fig:zero-polytope-sols}.
+We want to stress that this is a more general feature for every simplex on the surface of zero-polytopes for general tangles of degree $2n$.

+The case of $3^-N$ polytopes is discusssed and a corresponding case study is shown in Fig.~\ref{fig:(3,1)-decomposition} of appendix~\ref{app:case-studies-3pmN}.